pingcap/docs/develop/dev-guide-schema-design-overview.md

 ## Index

-An index is a copy of rows in a single table, sorted by a column or set of columns.TiDB queries use indexes to find data in a table more efficiently while giving values for specific columns.
-Each index is subordinate to a particular [table](#table).
+An index is a copy of selected columns in a table.
+You can create an index using one or more columns of a [table](#table).
+With indexes, TiDB can quickly locate data without having to search every row in a table every time, which greatly improves your query performance.

 There are two common types of indexes:

-1. **Primary Key**: Indexes that are identified on the primary key column.
+- **Primary Key**: Indexes on the primary key column.
-2. **Secondary Index**: Indexes identified on non-primary keys
+- **Secondary Index**: Indexes on non-primary key columns.

 > **Note:**
 >